 Aadhaar is privacy by design, said Dr. Pandey; and described how core biometric is not shared except for national security and that there was no request under that for the last 1.5 year from the government.
 Pandey said that the technology and architecture board review the technology of Aadhaar.
 Similarly the security review board reviews the security of Aadhaar.
 Security is an ongoing challenge and they need to keep upgrading it.

 Dr. Pandey referred to their star-studded Technology and Architecture review and security review committee and to Godel Prize winner Prof. Maninder Aggarwal being in SRC.
-The Gödel Prize is an annual prize for outstanding papers in the area of theoretical computer science, given jointly by European Association for Theoretical Computer Science (EATCS) and the Association for Computing Machinery Special Interest Group on Algorithms and Computational Theory (
+The Gödel Prize is an annual prize for outstanding papers in the area of theoretical computer science, given jointly by European Association for Theoretical Computer Science (EATCS) and the Association for Computing Machinery Special Interest Group on Algorithms and Computational Theory (ACM SIGACT).

 A 4-minute-video on the design of the CIDR data centre was shown.
 Narration by a false baritone male voice.

 Dr. Pandey took the court through the security measures incorporated in Aadhar infrastructure.
 He discussed the privacy safeguards in Aadhaar like VirtualID, UID token, purpose and use limitation, strict confidentiality, online access to authentication history, biometrics lock, strict punishment under the Aadhaar Act.
 He said that they can make further regulations if there are any concerns related to the security and privacy of the Aadhaar ecosystem.

 Justice Sikri said that it cannot be ruled out that authentication history will not be shared under section 33.
 Senior Advocate KV Vishwanath said it can be shared under section 57 also.
 Pandey said that till date they haven’t shared data with any other agency.